aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 * Introduction
 * Reference documents
 * Deploy blobfishes as a DigitalOcean Droplet
+  - Log in to DigitalOcean
+  - Create a project on DigitalOcean
+  - Spin a MongoDB cluster on DigitalOcean
   - Create a VM on DigitalOcean with Ubuntu-server 20.04.2 LTS 64-bit
   - Login to the VM via SSH
   - Install Docker and docker-compose
   - Clone blobfishes sources from GitHub
-  - Create a MongoDB cluster on DigitalOcean
   - Create file `.env` and fill-in credentials for MongoDB instance
-  - Run `docker-compose up -d`
+  - Bring up the Docker application
-  - Test webapp locally: `curl -v http://localhost:3000/`
+  - Test blobfish webapp locally
   - Open incoming ports on the VM
   - Test webapp remotely using a browser <http://vm_ip_address:3000>
 * Deploy blobfishes as a DigitalOcean App